Cotija Cheese: All About Queso Cotija

 Salty, milky, and crumbly, Cotija Cheese is a staple in Mexican cooking.
-Perfect for finishing tacos or an ear of elote, this delightfully firm cow’s milk cheese is most closely associated with feta when young and parmesan when aged.
-If you have yet to try using queso cotija in your kitchen, I hope this post inspires you to give it a try.
+Perfect for finishing tacos, enchiladas, and elote (Mexican street corn), this delightfully firm cowโ€™s milk cheese is often compared to feta when young and Parmesan when aged.
+If you havenโ€™t tried using queso Cotija in your kitchen, this guide will inspire you to give it a try.

 a container of cacique brand cotija cheese in its packaging.